roytang/blog/content/post/2019/08/watching-lately-aug-2019.md

 Another Amazon Prime series.
 I hadn't read the source material, and I was a bit turned off by the first episode, but I powered through.
 I knew it would be dark going in, and possibly gratuitous in terms of the sex and violence at some points, so not many surprises there.
 The plot seems in my head to be "What if superheroes were driven by a greedy corporation", which certainly doesn't help address my [misgivings about capitalism](/2018/10/capitalism/).
 The plot also reminds me of Sanderson's book Reckoners, which was also a story about a resistance trying to oppose a superhuman regime led by a Superman-like figure.

 Looking over the Wikipedia entry for the comic book series, it seems the TV show had some significant divergences, which is understandable, so I don't think I'll be seeking out the comic books.
 The series was enjoyable enough to binge over a few days, although some parts are a bit predictable.
 I did like the treatment given to Hugh and Annie/Starlight.
 The cast is pretty good too, I almost didn't recognize Simon Pegg (because it was such a serious role) and Elisabeth Shue (because...I haven't seen her in anything in a while?).
 Oh and Gus Fring is also here!

+I think I ended up enjoying the season overall, as it tackles a lot of issues I relate with.
 I will probably be watching Season 2.

 ### Rocko's Modern Life: Static Cling